IJoseph2021/DB-GUI-Application-Fall2019/New Config/backend/readme.md

 /login/login/:user/:pass
 Tries to login into an account at that username and password

+/login/getEmail/:user
+gets the email of a user at a certain ID

 /login/updateEmail/:user/:email
 updates the email of a the user

-/login/getEmai/:user
+login/getUserInfo/:user
+gets all of the user info for a certain ID

+/login/getUsername/:ID
-gets the email of a specific username
+gets the username of a certain ID

 /login/getUserId/:user
 gets the userID of a username

-/login/session/getUserId
+/login/getFname/:id
+gets the Fname of a user

+/login/getLname/:id
+gets the lastname of a user

+/login/getPassword/:id
+returns the password of the id

+/updatePassword/:user/:newpass
-gets the id of the logged in user
+updates the password of the user at that ID

-/login/session/updatePasword/:newPass
+/login/updateEmail/:user/:email
-updates the login of the current user to newPassword
+updates the email of the user

+/login/updateFName/:user/:lname
+updates the first name of a user

+/login/updateLName/:user/:lname
+updates the last name of a user

+/login/getAllRoles/:user
+returns all of the roles the user fills

 VOTER ROUTES

-/voter/session/setVoter
+/voter/becomeVoter/:user
 Adds the currently logged in voter to the voter table

 /voter/session/updateCity/:city